2024 Ghana Movie Awards

-The 2024 Ghana Movie Awards takes place on Saturday 18 January 2025 at the Accra International Conference Centre (AICC).
+The 2024 Ghana Movie Awards was Saturday, 18 January 2025 at the Accra International Conference Centre (AICC).
 It was the 14th edition of the Ghana Movie Awards.
 There were 21 awards presented in various categories such as Achievement in Cinematography, Achievement in Directing, Achievement in Editing, Achievement in Costume and Wardrobe, Production Design and Achievement in Sound Mixing and Editing.

 Nominations

 Nomination was set to close on 5 November 2024.
 The following nominees was announced by the Organizers of the Ghana Movie Awards for the 21 awards categories.